pllealfunes/hobbyist2/README.md

 * Feed
         * View posts related to categroies being followed
         * View posts from people followed
-* Explore Page
-        * View latest posts
-        * Filter by categories
 * User Profiles
         * View lists of users posts
         * View number of categgories they follow
         * View number of people they follow
 * Explore/Search Page
+        * View latest posts
-        * Use the search bar alone to search
+        * Use the search bar alone to search for posts
         * Use the category select alone to search by category
-        * Use serach bar and catgeoy select to search
+        * Use serach bar and catgeoy select to search posts

+## Room for Improvement

+This is my first MERN project and of course there is room for improvement and there can be more features added.
+The below is a list of improvemnets that I would like to address in the future.

+* Create React APP --> Vite
+* Work on necessary clean up + organization
+* Search for repeated code and create components
+* Improve routing code
+* Improve routing back and forth
+* Add ability to go to next post or go back to previous post
+* Improve routing copy and paste url
+* Improve  Redux store
+* Filter categories in feed
+* Add abiblity to update profile bio
+* Add ability to add profile photo
+* Delete profile photo
+* Update profile photo
+* Favorite a post
+* View Favorite posts
+* Filter Favorite post by category
+* View followers
+* Search and Delete followers from profile
+* View categories
+* Search and Delete categories from profile
+* Improve 404 page
+* Improve auth

 ## Resources
 * CSCI E-12 Fundamentals of Website Development